 Alaska Pacific University offers a Doctor of Psychology (PsyD) degree program that ranks among Alaska’s most innovative online psychology programs.
 The curriculum for APU’s doctorate in psychology online program aligns with the APA’s CoA Standards and is primarily online except for three-day intensive weekends.
 Alaska Pacific University’s online PsyD program requires doctoral candidates to complete 93 credit units over a five-year study plan.
 Featured coursework includes social-based behavior, plus a dissertation, practicum, and internship.

 Alaska Pacific University is a private Methodist-affiliated school that was founded in the late 1950s.
 The university operates as a space-grant school, with a special early entry program for exceptional high school seniors.
 More than 500 students attend classes online and on the Anchorage campus.
 The campus for APU is located alongside the Alaska Native Hospital and UA Anchorage.

-Arizona State University offers a Doctor Behavioral Health (DBH) degree program with a clinical track that is recognized among the leading online doctoral programs in psychology in Arizona and beyond.
-This 84-credit online doctorate in psychology program is delivered in 7.5-week modules and includes 18 classes to graduate.
+Arizona State University offers a Doctor Behavioral Health (DBH) degree program with a clinical track that is recognized among the leading online programs in psychology in Arizona and beyond.
+This 84-credit doctorate in psychology online program is delivered in 7.5-week modules and includes 18 classes to graduate.
 In addition, doctoral students must complete a 400-hour internship for students who hold (or are eligible) a professional license in the allied health or behavioral professions.